-Specialise in community healthwork or mental health and addiction support
+Specialise in mental health and addiction support

 Make a real difference to the health and well-being of the people in your community and get a career in an essential industry.